KamilaDyn/Travel-Notes/README.md

 Kamila Dynysiuk

-If you want to share with your thought about this project please write me priv message or email kamila0990@gmail.com
+If you want to share with your thoughts about this project please write me priv message or email kamila0990@gmail.com

 ## Comments